peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 against replay attacks by malicious ACME servers because the signature in challenge responses is over an ACME key authorization, which binds the ACME account key.

+The cryptographic keys in the `acme_requestor` metadata SHOULD NOT be reused for other purposes than signing responses to `acme-federation-01` challenges.
+For example, the same keys SHOULD NOT be reused in the issued X.509 Certificate.
+If the keys are reused for other purposes, cross-protocol attacks MUST be considered.

+The cryptographic keys in the `acme_requestor` metadata SHOULD be rotated periodically.

 # IANA Considerations